tytydraco/yessleep/out/Im_experiencing_daymares.md

 *the events I'm about to tell you are a mix of my real life & fantasy iv created to help me cope(i think?), please enjoy I'm not the best at writing and this is a first for me, I'm not going to point out everything that's real or not(I'm not entirely sure what is and isn't anymore) but If you have a question ask!
 But for some things... let's say they're better off... a mystery*

-'Encroaching into minds like long spindly needle like tendrils, poking and writing within the contained fleshy walls of your skin'
+'Encroaching into minds with long spindly needle like tendrils, poking and writhing within the contained fleshy walls of your skin'

 I snapped out of whatever thoughts I was having, slightly dazed as reality came hitting me like a tidal wave.